michaelmusty/.dotfiles/README.markdown

 and uses non-login shells, with an attempt to control the environment to stop shells thinking they have access to an X display.

-The configuration file is created with `mi5(1df)` to allow specifying a color theme.
-This is just because I use a different color for my work session.
-The default is a dark grey.

 The shell scripts in `bin` include `tm(1df)`, a shortcut to make `attach` into the default command if no arguments are given and sessions do already exist.
 My `~/.inputrc` file binds Alt+M to run that, and Tmux in turn binds the same key